oneapi-src/level-zero-spec/scripts/core/PROG.md

 2. **Memory Barriers** - used to insert a dependency between memory access across command queues, devices or Host.

 ${"##"} Execution Barriers
-- Commands submitted to a command list are only gaurenteed to start in the same order in which they are submitted;
+- Commands submitted to a command list are only guarenteed to start in the same order in which they are submitted;
   there is no implicit control of which order they complete.
 - Execution barriers provide explicit control to indicate that previous commands must complete prior to starting the following commands.